VisaPhotoCheckPreview first

 How to Avoid These Mistakes

 The easiest way to avoid rejection is to validate your photo before submitting.
-Our AI photo checker analyzes your image against the exact same criteria used by passport offices, catching all 10 of these common mistakes before you submit your application.
+Our AI photo checker analyzes your image against the current requirements for your document — dimensions, background, head size, lighting, and expression — catching these common mistakes before an embassy or upload portal does.
+Validation is free; you only pay to download the corrected file.

 Ready to Check Your Photo?